KomodoPlatform/NotaryNodes/notarynodes/dragonhound/README.md

 - 39% Premium canine food and apparel
 - 20% KMD LABS development initiatives
 - 20% GPS/IoT development
-- 7% Monthly community competitions
+- 7% Monthly community competitions (winners to be decided by which entry registers the most wags of Skrunch's tail)
 - 7% Translation bounties for support guides and developer documentation.
 - 7% Komodo Pioneers initiatives